Alis-33/SecurePassManager/SecurePassManager/README.md

 SecurePassManager employs the following security model:

 1. **User Authentication**: Each user has a unique username and master password.
-The master password is used for authentication into the application.
+The master password is used both for authentication and for encrypting the user's credentials.
+Each user's password hash and salt are encrypted with a key derived from their master password, ensuring that even if an attacker gains access to the stored data, they cannot impersonate other users without knowing their master passwords.

 2. **Password Storage**: All passwords are stored in an encrypted format using AES-256 encryption in CBC mode with PKCS7 padding.